 \section{Experiments}

-We now show the practical utility of the SHIP clustering framework: our new ultrametric/hierarchy/partition combinations are competitive with standard clustering methods, and once the ultrametric is constructed, one can switch between hierarchies and partitions in essentially no time.

-Table \ref{tbl:dataset_overview} gives an overview of the datasets we use.
+We now verify the practical utility of our SHiP clustering framework by showcasing its speed and competitive outputs across ultrametrics and datasets.
+Table \ref{tbl:dataset_overview} in the Appendix gives an overview of the datasets we use.
 We evaluate the clustering quality with the adjusted rand index (ARI) \citep{ari}, treating points labeled as noise as singleton clusters.
-NMI \citep{nmi} results can be found in Appendix \ref{app:experiments}.
-Our framework is implemented in C++ and provides a Python interface using pybind11.
-All experiments were performed with Python 3.12 on a Linux workstation with 2x Intel 6326 with 16 hyperthreaded cores each and 512GB RAM.
-Our code is available at \url{https://anonymous.4open.science/r/SHIP-42B1/}.
+NMI \citep{nmi}, AMI \cite{ami} and correlation coefficient \cite{corr_coefficient} results can be found in Appendix \ref{app:experiments}.
+Both our runtime and accuracy\footnote{For non-deterministic algorithms, we also provide the standard deviation for the clustering accuracy.} tables report the mean over 10 runs.
+All experiments were performed on 2x Intel 6326 with 16 cores each and 512GB RAM.